abdullah291291/GDSC-Solution-Challenge-2023/README.md

 --> Flask

 To Run the Application:
 The Application is developed on Flask framework.
-Make the virtual environment that holds all the requirements defined above.
+Make the virtual environment that holds all the requirements defined above to run the application